GoLearnToCode/kiei925-spring17/workbook/home_page.md

 **STEP 1: The Route**

 Create your resource.
-Use the <%= workbook_link 'resource' %> as a guide.
+Use the as a guide.

 **STEP 2: Route for the home page**